 An appreciation and breadth of experience in the visual interpretation of the natural environment and its application to scientific illustration is gained in this course.
 Topics are designed to develop skills and concepts of study and field work in a broad range of techniques and materials that will stimulate contemporary scientific illustration practice.
 Emphasis will be placed on attaining vocational and professional attitudes.

-1 demonstrate the relationship between work and its application to studio practice;
+1. Demonstrate the relationship between work and its application to studio practice;

-2 understand the methods and procedures of scientific illustration with application to the scientific context;
+2. Understand the methods and procedures of scientific illustration with application to the scientific context;

-3 demonstrate an understanding of the preparation and care of specimens used in scientific illustration;
+3. Demonstrate an understanding of the preparation and care of specimens used in scientific illustration;

-4 articulate and discuss through group participation, the methodology of scientific illustration and its practical application.
+4. Articulate and discuss through group participation, the methodology of scientific illustration and its practical application.

 Development of individual student concepts within a framework of specific studio methods and associated research is emphasised.
 In order to consolidate and clarify the development process students will maintain a body of research and technical experimentation material.

 Studio topics may include:

-1 scientific illustration techniques
+- scientific illustration techniques

-2 drawing from the microscope
+- drawing from the microscope

-3 botanical illustration
+- botanical illustration

-4 anatomical drawing
+- anatomical drawing

-5 entomological illustration
+- entomological illustration

-6 endemic studies in illustration
+- endemic studies in illustration

-7 medical illustration
+- medical illustration

-8 health and safety.
+- health and safety.

 DESN1200, DESN1530 and DESN1520 or 1000-level Fine Art or Science courses.

-Lecture: for 1 hour(s) per Week for Full Term
+Face to Face On Campus 1 hour(s) per Week for Full Term